Resilience for Regular Path Queries: Towards a Complexity Classification: Additional Complexity Results

 \section{Additional Complexity Results}

-We have shown the tractability of resilience for local languages (\cref{prp:ro-ptime}), and shown hardness for four-legged languages (\cref{prp:four-legged}) and for finite reduced languages featuring a word with a repeated letter (\cref{thm:repeated-letter}).
+We have shown the tractability of resilience for local languages (\cref{prp:ro-ptime}), and shown hardness for four-legged languages (\cref{prp:four-legged}) and for finite infix-free languages featuring a word with a repeated letter (\cref{thm:repeated-letter}).
 Our results imply a dichotomy over languages with a neutral letter (\cref{prp:dicho}), but not in general.
 In this section, we classify some languages not covered by these results, and highlight remaining open cases.
-We focus on languages that are finite and reduced.
+We only consider languages that are infix-free, and mostly study finite languages.

-We first illustrate two cases of finite languages that are tractable but not local.
-One are those we call \emph{bipartite chain languages}, such as $ab|bc$.
+We first illustrate two cases of languages that are tractable but not local.
+One case are the languages we call \emph{bipartite chain languages}, such as $ab|bc$, which are finite languages intuitively obtained from a bipartite graph on letter endpoints.
 For them, we can compute resilience via a variant of the product construction of \cref{prp:ro-ptime}, simply by ``reversing'' some matches.
-Another is a class of languages (including for instance $abc|be$) which we show tractable via \emph{submodular minimization}.
-These are the only tractable case where we do not know how to reduce to a MinCut problem.
-We conclude by showing examples of queries not covered by our previous hardness results but for which resilience can be shown intractable, and finally exhibit queries that remain unclassified.
+Another case are the languages we call \emph{one-dangling languages}, such as $abc|be$, which are intuitively obtained by extending a (possibly infinite) infix-free local language with a single two-letter word with which it shares at most one letter.
+For them, we can again compute resilience by a more involved encoding to a flow problem.
+We conclude by showing examples of queries not covered by our previous hardness results but for which resilience can be shown intractable.